fkooman/php-lib-rest/README.md

 # Introduction
-This is a PHP library written to make it easy to develop REST applications.
+Library written in PHP to make it easy to develop REST applications.

 # Features
 The library has the following features: